 Marketing funnels make it easier for you to track the current stage of a prospect and his decision process for the next stage to yield the best result.

 Also, the marketing funnel by using push notifications provides the benefit of Quantifiability.
-It makes it easier for companies to understand the exact location of their weaker section.
+It makes it easier for companies to understand the exact location of their weaker sections.
 For instance, if your consumers are leaving just before reaching the Purchasing stage, indicating the Desire stage in the model is not meeting the demands of your consumers.
 You know where to lay emphasis on your work.

 3 core funnels used by marketers today